Database audit logging

 -

 The bucket cannot be found.
 If the bucket is deleted in Amazon S3, Amazon Redshift cannot upload logs.
-You either need to recreate the bucket or configure Amazon Redshift to upload logs to a different bucket.
-For more information, see Modifying the bucket for audit logging.
+You either must recreate the bucket or configure Amazon Redshift to upload logs to a different bucket.

 You can use CloudTrail independently from or in addition to Amazon Redshift database audit logging.